Caleb Duarte

-Caleb Duarte Piñon is an American multidisciplinary artist who works with construction type materials, site-specific community performance, painting, and social sculpture and social practices.
+Caleb Duarte Piñon (ka-leb) is an American multidisciplinary artist who works with construction type materials, site-specific community performance, painting, and social sculpture and social practices.

 Early life and education

 Caleb Duarte was born in the border town of El Paso, Texas where his family lived in Juarez, Mexico.
 At the age of four, Duarte and his family migrated from Nogales, Sonora to the farming community of Corcoran of California.
 He is one of four boys born to Francisco Duarte and Soledad Duarte Piñon.
 Siblings are Samuel Hiram Duarte, Josue Duarte, and David Duarte.

-Duarte began to paint at an early age and began his studies at Fresno City College; later matriculating to the San Francisco Art Institute and then the Graduate Sculpture department of the School of The Art Institute of Chicago.
-He holds a Bachelors of Fine Arts, Painting (2003) from San Francisco Art Institute, and a Masters of Fine Arts, Sculpture (2009) from School of the Art Institute of Chicago, Chicago Illinois USA.
+After graduating high school in 1996, Duarte worked odd jobs as a window cleaner, roofing, pools and in construction, laying drywall in new homes in the suburbs of Fresno CA, while taking painting courses at Fresno City College; His early years in construction would later inform his work as he discovered the fragility of the materials used to create suburban homes.
+In 2000, Duarte was accepted to the undergraduate program in painting at the San Francisco Art Institute.

-Caleb Duarte teaches sculpture at Fresno City College.
+Duarte returned to the United States and attended the Graduate Sculpture department of the School of The Art Institute of Chicago where he studied under Mary Jane Jacob, Laurie Palmer and Drea Howenstein.
+Duarte holds a Bachelors of Fine Arts, Painting (2003) from San Francisco Art Institute, and a Masters of Fine Arts, Sculpture (2009) from School of the Art Institute of Chicago, Chicago Illinois USA.

 Career

-Duarte co-foundered and directed the international experimental artist residency and cultural hub of diverse practices, EDELO (Spanish acronym for 'Where the United Nations Used To Be') along with artist and activist Mia Eve Rollow in San Cristobal de Las Casas, Chiapas Mexico in 2009.
-The space invited participants of diverse disciplines to live and create in collaboration with autonomous indigenous communities.
-The diversity of residents included PhDs to jugglers; contemporary artists, activists, educators, rural farmers and community members of rural Chiapas.
+After grad school, 2009, Duarte moved to Chiapas Mexico to learn closely from the Zapatista movement and other artivism movements of Latin America.
+Duarte invited collaborator artist Mia Eve Rollow to co-found and direct EDELO, an international experimental artist residency and cultural hub of diverse practices.
+EDELO (Spanish acronym for 'Where the United Nations Used To Be') in San Cristobal de Las Casas, Chiapas Mexico.
 Notable residents include Emory Douglas; former Minister of Culture for the Black Panther Party, muralist Rigo 23, Favianna Rodriguez, Rupa Marya, and scholars such as Ramesh Srinivasan.
 Other notable participants in exhibiting artist and performances include Regina Galindo, Manuel Ocampo with Juan Carlos Quintana, Lisl Ponger.
 Performing artist include hip hop artist Olmeca, Manik B, and Climbing Poetree, Roco from Maldita Vecindad, Lengualerta.

-Duarte has lectured on his work at the 2012 Creative Time Summit in New York City, the Otis School of Art and Design - San Francisco State University, The De Young Museum San Francisco, East Side Arts Alliance in Oakland, and the REDCAT Gallery in Los Angeles California amongst many others.
+Duarte has spoken on this work at the 2012 Creative Time Summit in New York City, the Otis School of Art and Design - San Francisco State University, The De Young Museum San Francisco, East Side Arts Alliance in Oakland, and the REDCAT Gallery in Los Angeles California, University of New Mexico, Yerba Buena Center for the Arts, UC Santa Cruz, Fresno State University, amongst many others.